heidelberg-hepml/lorentz-gatr/README.md

 python run.py -cn ttbar model=gatr_eventgen exp_name=eventgen run_name=hello_world_eventgen
 ```

 We use hydra for configuration management, allowing to quickly override parameters in e.g. config/amplitudes.yaml.
 Further, we use mlflow for tracking.
-You can start a mlflow server based on the saved results in runs/tracking/mlflow.db on port 4242 of your machine with the following command
+You can start a mlflow server based on the saved results in runs/tracking/mlflow.db on port 4242 of your machine with the following command, executed from a directory that contains the `runs` folder.

 ```bash
 mlflow ui --port 4242 --backend-store-uri sqlite:///runs/tracking/mlflow.db
 ```

 An existing run can be reloaded to perform additional tests with the trained model.
 For a previous run with exp_name=amplitudes and run_name=hello_world_amplitudes, one can run for example.

 ```bash
 python run.py -cn config -cp runs/amplitudes/hello_world_amplitudes train=false warm_start_idx=0
 ```

 The warm_start_idx specifies which model in the models folder should be loaded and defaults to 0.

 The default configuration files in the `config` folder define small models to allow quick test runs.
 If you want to reproduce the longer experiments in the paper, you can use the configuration files in `config_paper`.